Ethernet

 Intact

-Soft-Tagging: OS stack handles tags.
-Trunk Passthrough.
+Soft-Tagging: OS network stack handles tagging, hardware does not intervene; or Trunk Passthrough.

 Insert